Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Why. . . ?

-Our builder recommendations are based on a number of considerations:
+The builder recommendations we offer are based on a number of considerations:

-Without a good set of Estimating Plans, a builder will be in the unfortunate position of "attempting to apply a fudge factor to a variable that's been based upon an assumption about an unknown."
+Without a good set of Estimating Plans, a builder will be in the unfortunate position of "attempting to apply a fudge factor to a variable based on an assumption about an unknown."
 In absolute terms they can only end up with. . . an unknown!

 Further, our builder recommendations will be made on the basis of the builder's suitability to the project being considered.